kevinsogo/compgen/docs/src/CONTEST.md

 - The `teams` field is also a bit special: you can group teams/contestants by university/school.
 See `examples/contest.json` for an example.

+- For some platforms (e.g. CMS), use `users` instead of `teams`.
+Instead of just a single string (representing the username), you can use a dictionary with keys `first_name`, `last_name` and `username`.

 - The `teams`, `judges`, etc., fields can also contain a string pointing to a separate `.json` file which contains the list.
 This is useful if you want to pregenerate them with a different program.

 - There are also the `start_time` and `duration` fields.
 (Will document soon)

+    - By default, it is in UTC.
+Use `utcoffset` if you prefer to write the time in UTC plus a fixed integer offset.

+- The `display_timezone` to show the times to the users (contestants, etc.) in a different timezone.
+(But note that internally, all times are processed in UTC.)

 <!-- TODO document more of the fields -->